Dhavansinghal/MyDataTable/README.md

 this command is all you need to install the npm package in your project.<br/>
 Now you must be wonder about the depandancies <br/>
 it is where the sad part came, this npm package is only for react project till now <br/>
-and you need two preinstall npm packages to use this package.
-Those package are given below:<br/>
+and you need three preinstall npm packages to use this package.
+Those packages are given below:<br/>
    <br/>
 ["bootstrap"](https://www.npmjs.com/package/bootstrap) : install this package with `npm i bootstrap` command <br/>
 i use this package for make the table responsive along with this you have to import the below css file to make it work properly.<br/>